Raabidus/boot.dev-learning-app-/README.md

 # boot.dev-learning-app-
-Code from boot.dev that gave me a hard time.
+Codes from boot.dev that gave me a hard time.